abyx/octopress/source/_posts/2015-08-03-angular-performance-diagnosis-101.markdown

 comments: true
 facebook:
     image: /images/posts_images/angular-performance.png
-cta_message: "Subscribe to receive more advanced Angular techniques and performance pitfalls to avoid!"
 ---

 Angular can feel magical but it is not a magic bullet.
 That magic comes with a cost, and that cost sometimes means slow/laggy apps.